Good mental health is a sense of wellbeing, confidence and self-esteem.

 Food for the Community formed in late June 2015 as a direct result of the ever-increasing burden being placed on charities for help.
 Formed by two women, Kat Lee and Charmaine Wannan, they offer free bread and bread products to those in the community who were finding it hard to make ends meet.
 From these humble beginnings, they now offer fresh fruit and vegetables as well as many assorted pantry items and on some occasions other fresh items such as milk and other dairy products.

-We fundraised for Uniting Care Wesley’s Chat ‘n’ Chew program in Port Adelaide.
+We fundraised for Uniting Care Wesley’s Chat ‘n’ Chew program in Port Adelaide in 2017/2018.
 Chat ‘n’ Chew provides an opportunity for more than 700 people each year to enjoy some independence, make friends and feel connected with others in our local community.

 One in five Australians will suffer from a mental illness in any given year.